 Truth to tell, it sometimes makes us concerned about returning home at night to our own pets.

 Has the problem been exaggerated?
 Are we worrying too much?
-One way to get a true perspective about how dangerous dogs can be is to look at the statistics.
+One way to get a true perspective on how dangerous dogs can be is to look at the statistics.
 Unfortunately, reading academic reports and looking up numbers isn’t much fun for most people.
-We though it would be helpful to gather together some of today’s most revealing statistics.
+We thought it would be helpful to gather together some of today’s most revealing statistics.

 This is that report.

 The Humane Society of the United States has reported on trends in dog ownership, comparing statistics from a 2012 survey by the American Pet Products Association to numbers from the 2015-2016 edition of the U.S. Pet Ownership & Demographics Sourcebook by the American Veterinary Medical Association.
 The records show that the number of households that own at least one dog has risen from 43.3 million to 54.4 million, and the number of pet dogs jumped from 70 million to 77.8 million.
 That means the average number of pet dogs per household dipped slightly, from 1.6 to 1.43.

 Why this number might be bad news: Having multiple pets in a single home can be an important factor in socializing a dog—and a dog used to relating to a variety of other animals and humans is less likely to bite.
 Fewer homes having more than one dog may mean an increased incidence of dog attacks in the future.